Commission a Tuxedo Fitted to Your Frame

 How long does it take to complete a custom tuxedo?

-Most orders are finished in four to eight weeks, though timing in Danbury depends on fabric lead times and the number of orders ahead of yours in the production queue.
+Most orders are completed in approximately five to six weeks, with no rush service available.
+Timing in Danbury may vary depending on fabric lead times and the number of orders in the production queue.
+Must call Al Quell directly to book at 203-312-4522

 What lapel styles are available for custom tuxedos?

-You can choose shawl lapels for a classic look, peak lapels for a bold appearance, or notch lapels for a softer, less formal aesthetic, and each option affects the overall silhouette and formality level.
+You can choose shawl lapels for a timeless look, peak lapels for a bold appearance, or notch lapels for a classic, traditional style—the most common lapel choice—while shawl lapels have more recently returned to formalwear after a long period out of mainstream use.
+Each option affects the overall silhouette and formality level.

 Can the tuxedo be altered after it's made if my body changes?